Skip to main content

 • For deletions: We delete that consumer's information from that client's databases in our systems.
 Deletion requests are completed within 45 days.

-Analytics Environment: Records containing the in the deletion request will be deleted from all datasets.
+Analytics Environment: Records containing the deletion request will be deleted from all datasets.

 Customer Profiles suppresses delivered RampIDs from being distributed on a go-forward basis.
 This does not include retroactive opt-outs to downstream destinations unless the organization is also a LiveRamp Connect customer and the destinations to which they distribute have deletions-enabled integrations or are participating in processing opt-out request files sent by LiveRamp Data Stewardship.